qiyuw/qiyuw.github.io/index.md

 # Qiyu Wu

 Hi there!
-This is Qiyu Wu, an NLP researcher at [Sony Creative AI Lab](https://sony.github.io/creativeai/).
+This is Qiyu Wu, an NLP researcher and tech lead at Multimodal NLP team of [Creative AI Lab, Sony](https://sony.github.io/creativeai/).
 Previously I received my Ph.D. from The University of Tokyo, advised by [Yoshimasa Tsuruoka](https://www.logos.t.u-tokyo.ac.jp/~tsuruoka/) and supported by [JSPS DC Fellowship](https://www.jsps.go.jp/english/e-pd/index.html).
 I have served as an Area Chair (Action Editor) for the ACL Rolling Review (ARR), supporting conferences such as ACL, EMNLP, and others.
 I have also acted as a program committee member (reviewer) for several top-tier conferences including ACL, EMNLP, NAACL, ICLR, NeurIPS, and ICML.
 Additionally, I co-organized the [GenProCC](https://genprocc.github.io/) Workshop at NeurIPS 2025.
 **[Here is my CV](/CV.pdf)**.